kuoruan/verdaccio-openid/README.md

       port: 6379
 ```

-When using Redis Cluster, the `nodes` config is required.
+When using Redis Cluster, you should use the `nodes` property:

 ```yaml
 auth: